 Why choose an alternative finance provider?

-For many years, mainstream banks were the go-to choice for small businesses looking for funding.
+For many years, mainstream banks were the go-to choice for small business or franchise funding.
 However, in recent years, there has been an increase in the number of businesses turning to Altfi providers.

 One of the reasons for this is that mainstream lenders can often be reluctant to lend to smaller businesses.
 Traditional lenders also tend to provide less flexibility in their loan terms and can take a while to fund businesses.
 By contrast, Altfi lenders can often send funds within 48 hours of application, and tend to offer more flexibility, such as fee-free early repayments.